microsoft/vscode-docs/docs/containers/debug-common.md

 TOCTitle: Debug
 ContentId: A1371726-5310-4923-B43B-240F36C6264E
 PageTitle: Debug an app running in a Docker container
-DateApproved: 7/16/2021
+DateApproved: 12/21/2022
 MetaDescription: Debug an app running in a Docker container, using Visual Studio Code.
 ---
 # Debug containerized apps

-With version 0.9.0 and later, the Docker extension provides more support for debugging applications within Docker containers, such as scaffolding `launch.json` configurations for attaching a debugger to applications running within a container.
+The Docker extension provides more support for debugging applications within Docker containers, such as scaffolding `launch.json` configurations for attaching a debugger to applications running within a container.

 The Docker extension provides a `docker` debug configuration provider that manages how VS Code will launch an application and/or attach a debugger to the application in a running Docker container.
 This provider is configured via entries within `launch.json`, with configuration being specific to each application platform supported by the provider.